dma-graveyard/MaritimeCloudPortalTestbed/README.md

     docker exec -it mcp /bin/bash

 This will start a shell within the container.
 Use "exit" to leave it again.
+You can use this shell to for instance wget a new version of the portal from Jenkins.

 ### Demo [Maritime Cloud Portal] (http://portal.maritimecloud.net/app/index.html)